moonlight-mod/webpackTools/README.md

 Some sites, namely Discord, will start multiple webpack runtimes running on the same webpackChunk object.
 Duplicate runtimes can be found in `window.wpTools.runtimes`.
 Injected modules will run multiple times, one for each runtime.

 Some sites don't expose their export cache, making `spacepack.findModulesByExports` unusable and `spacepack.exports` undefined.

+In Firefox, clicking on links in stacktraces from functions with `//# sourceURL=` will send you to a blank page.
+It's best to just open them from the sources tab

 ## Credits